 I won’t be prescriptive here.
 Some professional readers will advise you to go for a sans serif font such as Courier.
 A finished text will look more like Times Roman, but sans serif is reputedly faster to read.

 Times Roman reads quite small, and can come across as a little anonymous – particularly if the margins of the page are very narrow.

 My preferences is for wide margins creating a narrow plunging column of text down the middle of the page.

 If you are writing non-genre fiction, what I’d suggest you do is find the book you most enjoy reading, in terms of the way it looks on the page, and try to copy that exactly.

 If you are writing genre fiction, what I’d suggest you do is find the novel that is most similar to the kind of writing you’re doing and then try to make your text look exactly like its text.

 If it’s a thriller, it will have bigger type, wider margins and fewer lines per page.
 If it’s a literary novel, smaller type, narrower margins (often) and more lines per page.

 Page layout is generic.
 Make your layout fit that of the genre in which you’re writing.
 If you don’t think you’re writing in a genre, make your text helpful and good to look at.

 If you think this stuff is boring, perhaps you shouldn’t be a writer.
 Painters get to spend time cleaning their brushes with fragrant turps and preparing new canvases with funky tools.
-All writers get to do is buy stationary and obsess over page layouts.
+All writers get to do is buy stationery and obsess over page layouts.
 It’s all that’s left of the craft, now we no longer have to carve our own quills.